GLMM Fundamentals

 Binomial + Logitπ2/33.29\pi^2/3 \approx 3.29

-Poisson + Log11 (approximation from the log-normal-Poisson mixture model)
+Poisson + Log11 (approximation from the log-normal-Poisson mixture model; accuracy decreases when μ\mu is small)

 Gamma + Logϕ\phi (estimated dispersion parameter)